dholm/simpleguitk/README.rst

 Changes
 =======

+- **1.0.2**

+  * Display input events in the status frame.
+  * Ignore case on color codes when using named colors.
+  * Input control events are sent as strings like in SimpleGUI.
+  * Several minor bugfixes

 - **1.0.1**

   * Translation of TkInter keys to JavaScript keycodes so they will work with implementations that do not use *simplegui.KEY_MAP*.
   * Support for colors specified as hexadecimal without a leading hash sign.
   * Bugfixes for older versions of TkInter.

 - **1.0.0**

   * First official release.